-Entries Number of Ribbons Less than 10 Ribbons awarded to number of entries in class 10 or more First- through tenth-place ribbons awarded
+Entries Number of Ribbons Less than 10 Ribbons awarded to number of entries in class 10 or more First through tenth place ribbons awarded award, exhibitors must show in a minimum of three (3) classes in that division.

 I-D.2.
 Championship Awards